ooni/spec/test-decks/td-spec.md

     header:
       collector: 'http://localhost'
-      annotations: 'key1:val1, key2:val2'
+      annotations:
+        key1: value1
+        key2: value2
       flags:
         - no-collector

  The body is a list composed of one element per nettest execution.
-Every nettest execution is a dictionary composed of the following four keys:
+Every nettest execution is a dictionary composed of the following three keys:

  1. nettest: name of the nettest to execute (MANDATORY)
  2. local_options: local_options of the test execution (OPTIONAL)
  3. global_options: global options of the test execution (OPTIONAL)
- 4. input_file: the input file of the net test (OPTIONAL)

  In the same way that with the header, every option can be a member of a flag list if that options doesn't have any arguments.
 A valid body can be: